TheSunHasGotHisHatOn/BlockTest/readme.txt

 a.
 In the root directory there is a "Test" folder.
 This contains the file RunTests.bat.
 This file runs the tests and outputs the results (in the format yyyymmddhhmmss.xml) to a Results folder in the same directory.

 b.
 Tech Debt
-I was hoping to create a symlink named "latest" pointing to the lastest xml file, however I'm working in Parallels on a mac, and it seems macs aren't too keen on using ntfs.
-So sorting this out is tech debt, as is creating a more human-readable way of viewing the reports.
+* I was hoping to create a symlink named "latest" pointing to the lastest xml file, however I'm working in Parallels on a mac, and it seems macs aren't too keen on using ntfs.
+* Creating a more human-readable way of viewing the reports is a must.
+There seem to be plenty of programs out there to output the nunit report in html - it looks fairly straightforward, but again, it's just been a matter of timing.